This professional is currently not accepting new clients at this time.

 Qualifications

-I complete a minimum of 30 hours of CPD (Continuous Professional Development) a year in line with the BACP guidance.
-This includes training courses and learning through reading.
+In line with BACP guidance, I complete a minimum of 30 hours of CPD (Continuing Professional Development) each year, which includes formal training and independent learning.

 Experience